kenkzuha/Wealix/README.md

-# Valor - Modern Finance & Expense Tracker
+# Wealix - Modern Finance & Expense Tracker

 In today's world, many people dream of owning their ideal items but often face financial constraints or struggle with managing their budgets.
-This can lead to missed opportunities and sometimes even wasteful spending. **Valor** is here to empower you with effective financial tracking, helping you bridge the gap between dreams and reality.
+This can lead to missed opportunities and sometimes even wasteful spending. **Wealix** is here to empower you with effective financial tracking, helping you bridge the gap between dreams and reality.

-Valor is a modern and easy-to-use finance tracking app that helps you manage your expenses, set budgets, and track your financial goals effortlessly.
+Wealix is a modern and easy-to-use finance tracking app that helps you manage your expenses, set budgets, and track your financial goals effortlessly.

 ## Features
 - **Expense Tracking** – Record and categorize your daily expenses with ease.